AntonVanAssche/date-time-inserter.nvim/README.md

 ### Using commands

-You can also use the :InsertDate, :InsertTime, and :InsertDateTime commands in normal mode or in your vimrc/init.lua file to insert the date, time, or both, respectively.
+You can also use the commands like ':InsertDate', ':InsertTime', and ':InsertDateTime' to call the plugin (in normal mode).

 For example: